 Once this has been accomplished, as long as this is the "sole source" generating the nitrate in the aquarium, with some water changes and by keeping to a good regular maintenance routine, nitrate and bio-balls woes in all likelihood will decrease.

 One way you can test to see if it's time for a cleaning is by ruffling or lightly stirring up the top layer of the bio-balls.
 When this is done you will see gunk break loose from them.
 The only problem is that in almost all cases the mass of the organic matter settles in the bottom layer of the bio-chamber because it gets pushed down by the water dispensed into the filter over time.
 You can stir the bio-balls up from the bottom to see how things look, but be careful doing this.
 If the filter is running and the output water goes directly back into the aquarium without being filtered first, it can shoot a bunch of the gunk right into the tank.
 To prevent this you can place a micron-mesh bag that is fine enough to catch the organic matter as the water is dispersed into the tank.
 To assist with cleaning up any possible organic matter that may get into the aquarium while you are testing for, as well as performing a cleaning, attach a simple hang-on-tank canister filter for mechanical filtration and run it during and several hours afterward.

 Before You Start Cleaning

-- As far as how often a cleaning needs to be done, if your system has been running for some time (say longer than 6 months) with no bio-ball maintenance at all, it may take a little time to get them cleaned up first.
-After that you can determine when cleanings need to be performed based on how your individual system is set up and functions.
-After a while you will know when to do it.
+- As far as how often a cleaning needs to be done, if your system has been running for some time (say longer than six months) with no bio-ball maintenance at all, it may take a little time to get them cleaned up first.
+After that, you can determine when cleanings need to be performed based on how your system is set up and functions.
+After a while, you will know when to do it.